ricmmartins/fasthack-linux/Coach/Solution-13.md

 `student@vm01:~$ sudo nano /etc/ssh/sshd_config`

 Search for a directive called PasswordAuthentication (this may be commented out).
-Umcomment the line removing the # at the beginning of the line and set the value to no:
+Uncomment the line removing the # at the beginning of the line and set the value to no:

 ```bash
 PasswordAuthentication no